I graduated from the UCM (Universidad Complutense de Madrid) in 2004, with a degree in Journalism.

 In 2007 I joined Microfusa Sound School, where I developed and wrote the “Sound for Film Course Book Guide”, and where I worked as a teacher as well, until 2012.

-Additionally, on December 2013 I became part of the faculty of Escuela CES, as a Sound for Film part-time teacher, where I’m still working at the present.
+Additionally, between December 2013 and January 2016, I became part of the faculty of Escuela CES, as a Sound for Film part-time teacher.

-“Best Sound Award 2013”, in the Cinemacurtas Film Festival (Galicia, Spain).
+“Best Sound” Cinemacurtas Film Festival (Galicia, Spain.
+2013).
 This award was shared among the whole sound crew of the short film “Horizonte” directed by Aitor Uribarri, for which I was the Re-Recording Mixer.